-Hi Mike, thank you so much for agreeing to do this interview.
-It is great to speak with you, we have lots we want to ask you about...
+Hi Mike.
+It's great to speak with you.
+We have lots we want to ask you about...

 (Laughs) well, you know, you guys are the aficionados on Mel & Kim.